kdheepak/blog/src/posts/47-package-names-in-language-ecosystems.md

 ## Conclusion

 In all these cases, the number of packages are higher, but not by a whole lot.
-It would be nice to test this assumption on C, C++, and Go, but these languages, as far as I can tell, don't have central registries.
+It would be nice to test this assumption on C, C++, Go.